adityarj-pazuzu/drf-project/README.md

-Simple Django REST Framework project for Blog application It covers CRUD operations, ORM, ViewSets, Router, Models, Migrations, SQL database, JWT authentication.
-There's no front end only API implementation.
+Simple Django REST Framework project for Blog application It covers CRUD operations, ORM, ViewSets, Router, Models, Migrations, SQL database, JWT authentication, unittests.
+There's also a script provided to test endpoints using Python requests module.
+There's no front end, it's pure REST API.
+The database used is Postgres, and credentials are hardcoded in code.
+Code has been developed and tested on Windows, the database has been tested as standalone application as well as a docker container.

 Database model: title, content, created_at, modified_at, author

 API can do the following things: